makavendano/makavendano/README.md

 ### Hi there 👋

-I am recent college graduate at Western Governors University with a Masters in Data Analytics.
+I am a recent college graduate at Western Governors University with a Masters in Data Analytics.
 I have been pushing myself to complete personal projects in order to improve my portfolio and break into the tech field.
 My 7 years of experience at FedEx Ground has pushed me to develop leadership skills, business knowledge, and learn how to use an analytical mindset.

 - 🎒 I'm a recent graduate with a Masters of Science in Data Analytics
 - 🔭 I’m currently working on data projects to upgrade my portfolio